 - The main use case is choosing one item from a very small number of items with no additional details.
 A select or combo box might be more appropriate.

 - The main use case is choosing one out of several items with only a few details per item.
 A list might be more appropriate.
 Pay attention to the layout of the list item to ensure that it has a pleasant appearance.
-Examples include the master list and the attachment list.

 - Data needs to be structured in a hierarchical manner.
 Use a tree table instead.
 Note that neither the tree table nor the grid table are responsive.
 You will need to take an adaptive approach by offering an additional UI for smartphones and tablets.